dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

   function returns a Future immediately, so the caller has the opportunity to do something else while waiting for the function to complete its work.

-* `HttpRequest` is a utility for retrieving data from a URL.

 * `getString()` is a convenience method for doing a simple GET request that returns a string.